Signature Theatre Company: History

-In October 2008, Signature announced the creation of the Pershing Square Signature Center, a block west of their former home, which opened in 2012 and was designed by Frank Gehry Architects, the architect's first project for a theatre company.
+In October 2008, Signature announced the creation of the Pershing Square Signature Center, a block east of their former home, which opened in 2012 and was designed by Frank Gehry Architects, the architect's first project for a theatre company.
 The space reflected a significant increase in Signature's audience capacity.

 The Pearl Theatre moved into the old Signature space but that company declared bankruptcy in 2017.

 Paige Evans took over for Houghton as Artistic Director in 2016, and in 2018, Harold Wolpert took over from Erika Mallin as Executive Director.
 Wolpert remained through June 30, 2021.
+In 2024 Emily Shoolz became Artistic Director.